 Construction Declares can be used by everyone involved in the Built Environment sector: architects, designers, landscape architects, engineers, project managers, surveyors, developers and estate managers, contractors, suppliers, students, academics etc.

-Since June 2019, over 500 architectural practices in the UK have made a declaration of climate and biodiversity emergency, acknowledging the extreme seriousness of our situation and making a public commitment to positive change.
-They have been joined by over 100 UK structural, civil and building services engineering practices, as well as UK students and architects internationally.
+Since May 2019, over 1000 architectural practices in the UK have made a declaration of climate and biodiversity emergency, acknowledging the extreme seriousness of our situation and making a public commitment to positive change.
+They have been joined by Structural, Civil and Building Services Engineering practices, Landscape Architects, Contractors and Project Managers in the UK and internationally, amounting to over 6000 practices worldwide.